-Mount Shasta/McCloud, California The Shasta-McCloud Management Unit (SMMU) is looking for motivated and responsible individuals or couples to work as volunteer campground hosts at our beautiful and most popular campgrounds during the 2017 season.
+Mount Shasta/McCloud, California The Shasta-McCloud Management Unit (SMMU) is looking for motivated and responsible individuals or couples to serve as volunteer campground hosts at our beautiful and most popular campgrounds during the season.
 Many of our previous volunteer hosts have found the experience to be rewarding in numerous ways and often return year after year.

-The positions require the hosts to volunteer a minimum of 24 hours per week, but may be asked to do a bit morel flexibility is a must.
+The positions require the hosts to volunteer a minimum of 24 hours per week, but may be asked to do a bit more; flexibility is a must.
 Coverage on weekends and holidays is essential unless previously arranged with Recreation Staff.
 Being a campground host requires a friendly and helpful disposition as well as the ability to acquire knowledge of the unit and share it with visitors.

-The primary duty of the Campground Host is to answer visitors’ questions and/or direct them to the Ranger District office.
+The primary duty of the Campground Host is to answer visitors’ questions and/or direct them to the Ranger District Office.
 Other important duties of the position include checking payment stubs for compliance, removing old ones, placing reservation placards on sites, mitigation of minor violations such as noise, unruly pets, etc. Host will be identify serious violations and report them to the District offices or to law enforcement depending on severity.
-The host will be required to give occupancy updates to the District offices when visitor traffic is heavy.
+The host will be required to give occupancy updates to the District Offices when visitor traffic is heavy.
 Additional tasks include clean-up of sites ranging from pine needle and cone removal to the litter left behind by campers.
-The volunteer(s) is encouraged and welcomed to assist recreation staff in trash and restroom clean-up.
+Volunteer(s) is encouraged and welcomed to assist recreation staff in trash and restroom clean-up.

 You must have your own trailer or camper and possess a valid state identification.
 Propane refills and reimbursements may be available (please email or call the listed contact for more information on reimbursements).